 What kind of job are you applying for?

 If you’re applying for a job in academia, especially as an educator, teaching assistant or researcher at a college or university, then you’ll probably need a CV.
-Some postsecondary institutions have guidelines for what to include in a CV, so be sure to check the school’s website for this information before you apply.
+Some postsecondary institutions have guidelines for what to include in a CV, so be sure to check the school’s website or ask a recruiter or hiring manager for this information before you apply.

 Where is the company based?

-Depending on where the company is located, CV may refer to a standard resume, or it may refer to the longer form, highly detailed document explained above.
+Depending on where the company is located, “CV” may refer to a standard resume or it may refer to the longer form, highly detailed document explained above.
 To determine which you should send, first consider the type of job.
 If it’s an academic or research position, the employer is likely seeking a traditional CV.
-However, if it’s a position you’d use a standard resume for when applying in the US, then the employer is likely seeking the shorter form resume-style document.
+If it’s any other type of job, including a role with a business or even a staff position within academia, then the employer is likely seeking the shorter form resume-style document.